pinglainstitute/energy-gdp-emissions/README.md

 * [Heatmap for lag correlation on CO2 for 3 countries](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/data/01_01_results/corr_co2_vs_lagged_features_combined.png)

-## Step 1-2: Feature Selection
+## Step 1-2: Herfindhal-Hirschmann Index

+When it comes to the energy mix, HHI was considered to train models with its explainability.

 Proportions of resources are included, Herfindahl-Hirschmann Index and its lags are added to the features.

-Herfindahl-Hirschmann Index

 This has a range (0, 1).
 Value close to 1 indicates high level of concentration of one resource/category.
 Value close to 0 indicates that the resources are diversifed.